nchien2/biods-final/README.md

 6) An early-fusion Transformer model

 We used the MERFISH dataset, specially mouse1sample1.hdf5.
 Periphery scores were calculated and given to us by our external mentors at the Salzman lab.

+Code written by: Ayushi Tandel and Nathaniel Chien